Peter Jones (actor): Television

 On television, Jones was best known for his lead role as Mr Fenner in the comedy series The Rag Trade (BBC TV 1961–63, LWT 1977–78), but he also had acting roles in the British comedy series Beggar My Neighbour, The Goodies, the courtroom drama Rumpole of the Bailey, Holby City, Whoops Apocalypse, The Bill, Midsomer Murders, Minder and two episodes of The Avengers.

 He also starred in the filmed comedy series From a Bird's Eye View (1970), a vehicle for Millicent Martin, in an attempt to break into the American market.
-He also appeared as Maurice Morris in series 5 (episode 3) of the British comedy series Man About The House (1975).
+He also appeared as Maurice Morris in series 5 (episode 3) of the British comedy series Man About the House (1975).

 From 1969 to 1971, Jones starred opposite Sheila Hancock in a sitcom (for ITV, by Yorkshire Television) called Mr Digby Darling, lasting for three series (and 19 episodes).
 An occasional scriptwriter, Jones co-wrote and starred in the sitcom Mr. Big (1977), with Ian Lavender, Prunella Scales and Carol Hawkins.

+He reprised the role of the voice of The Book for The Hitchhiker's Guide to the Galaxy's the LP and the TV series.

-He did various other television work, including starring in TV's Hitchhiker's Guide to the Galaxy in 1981 the 1984 ITV sitcom I Thought You'd Gone with Pat Heywood.
+He did various other television work, including starring in TV's 1984 ITV sitcom I Thought You'd Gone with Pat Heywood.
 He also appeared as former Detective Inspector Henry Keys in the 1994 Minder episode The Great Depression of 1994.
 One of his last broadcasts before his death was narrating the Doctor Who documentary Adventures in Space and Time.